opensim-org/opensim-core/DevelopmentProposals/reporterColumnLabels/reporterColumnLabels.md

 ### Requirements
 - The ConsoleReporter and TableReporter should both use the annotation for the column label if an annotation has been provided by the user.
 - The ConsoleReporter should use a default column label that is likely to be as meaningful as possible while still being short.
-  Although not strictly enforced, the Output names tend to be short (and are automatically truncated if they are too long).
+  Although not strictly enforced, the Output names tend to be short (and are automatically truncated to 12 characters if they are too long).
 - The TableReporter should use a default column name that is very likely to be meaningful.

 ### Architecture